 You also always have the option of adding cute bike accessories to any bike to make it more feminine.
 For our favorite girls bike accessories, check out our list of best kids bike accessories.

 Size – Kids 16 inch bikes vary widely

 A 16 inch bike is generally the best fit to purchase for 4 and 5-year-olds.
 If your child is a very tall 5-year-old, a 20 inch bike should also be considered to allow for more room for growth.

 Within the 16 inch wheel size, there is a very large range of seat heights.
-The smallest 16 inch bike we recommend has an 18″ minimum seat height, while another has a minimum seat height of 21.5″!
+The smallest 16 inch bike we recommend has a 17″ minimum seat height, while another has a minimum seat height of 21.5″!
 To allow for the most room for growth, find a bike that has a minimum seat height that comes as close as possible to your child’s ideal seat setting (which will vary based on inseam and whether or not this is your child’s first pedal bike).

 If this bike is your child’s first pedal bike after a balance bike, the bike’s seat should be set at or just below their inseam measurement.
 This allows a child to sit on the seat and easily put their feet down to steady themselves or stop the bike.
-This is critical as they learn to pedal to instill confidence and for maximum safety.
+This is critical as they learn to pedal to instill confidence, and for maximum safety.